15-494/694 Cognitive Robotics: Lab 3

 distances, we could use choose to use bearings to landmarks.

-instead of distances.
-While the distance model results in an arc
+visible, the distance model distributes particles in an arc around the

-difference does it make to have multiple landmarks in view?
+a difference does it make to have multiple landmarks in view?
+Let

 V. A Combination Distance and Bearing Sensor Model